 The inputs and outputs to the manufacturing plant are allocated per the stepwise method detailed in ISO 21930, Section 7.2.4, 7.2.5, and 7.2.6.
-Most plant inputs and outputs are assigned across total production (inclusive of galvanized IMC products and other products) using mass-based allocation.
-Subdivision for product and packaging raw material inputs and scrap amounts was made possible through product bills of materials (BOMs).
-No co-products are generated in conduit manufacturing, although there are minor output streams for which Atkore receives economic reimbursement.
-Potential loads and benefits associated with these materials for recycling are addressed in module D.
+Plant inputs and outputs are assigned across total production (inclusive of galvanized RMC products and other products) using mass-based allocation.
+No co-products are generated in conduit manufacturing requiring allocation.

-This study uses the cut-off approach for recycling.
+This study uses the cut-off approach method for recycling.
 According to this approach, the first life of a material bears the environmental burdens of its production (e.g., raw material extraction and processing) and the second life (e.g., scrap input) bears the burdens of refurbishment (e.g., collection and refining of scrap).
 The burdens from waste treatment are taken on by the next life of the product and not included in this study.
 Potential environmental benefits and burdens related to recycled materials are addressed in information module D.